 • In expanding its products through Google Earth Outreach Tools, of which the Google Maps Platform is but a part, what (new) audiences does Google desire to attract and why?
 For whom is Google Maps useful and for whom is the using of Google Maps valuable?
 Is there nuance/discrepancy in this regard between the interface and algorithm?
 What is the commodity at the heart of Google Maps?

-• How are different disciplines and subdisciplines approaching ubiquitous use of navigational platforms such as Google Maps?
+• How are different disciplines and subdisciplines approaching ubiquitous use of mobile navigational platforms such as Google Maps?
 What kinds of studies are being conducted and how are they structured?
 What questions are being asked and to what ends?
 What concerns are foregrounded/backgrounded?
-Should I do a study, what questions might I ask and why and whom might I talk to?
+Should I do a study, what questions might I ask and why and to whom might I talk?

 • In what ways does habitual reference to Cartesian configurations of the city influence how urban inhabitants navigate and imagine their cities, and, in turn, cultivate spatial awareness?
 What, if anything, is significant/consequential about using Google Maps in particular?
 Are the stakes the same for everyone?